MiamiOH-CSE274/Interactive-Debugging/README.md

 ------
 Create a project file, and add sierpinski.cpp to the project.
 Also, look at correct-triangle.html to see an example of correct output.
 Skim/read the source code for sierpinski.cpp, and try to answer the following questions:

-* 1.a) What is the purpose of this program?cow
+* 1.a) What is the purpose of this program?
+     The purpose of this program is to build a sierpinski triangle into a new file with what ever size you want
 * 1.b) Does the program produce output?
 If so, what kind of output is it, and where does it end up?
+The program produces does not have an output, but it does have a side effect and that is that a sierpinski triangle is printed into and html file
 * 1.c) Does the program accept input?
 If so, what kind of input, and how is it provided?
+The program accepts an integer as an input.
+It is provided by just typing a number into the main before you run it

 Step 2
 -------